 Gorgeous, right?
-And being able to see this as you're being pampered, rolling along on a train?
-It is just something I wish everyone could experience at least once.
+And being able to see this as you're being treated to a luxury experience, rolling along on a train?
+It's truly incredible.

-The Staff on the Rocky Mountaineer Train Journey
+Rocky Mountaineer Train Staff

 Take a couple of minutes to view a video or two on their site and you'll see why I just love the staff on the train.

 In fact, we had a slight delay due to freight train traffic ahead of us, and the team went into overdrive.
 If you're wondering what happens when there's a delay, take a look.
 (No, you can't ask for a delay, though I know you'll be wishing for one!)

 I can promise you it will be a trip you will never forget.
-Please ask if you have questions.
-I would love to help you plan your Rocky Mountaineer Train Journey!
+Please ask if you have any questions at all.
+I would love to help you plan your Rocky Mountaineer Train journey!

 And if you are looking for a train trip in the United States, the brand new route, Rocky Mountaineer Rockies to the Red Rocks, begins in August 2021!
 Talk about incredible scenery!

 This will be one of the most scenic train trips in the US, seeing Salt Lake City, Moab, Glenwood Springs, and ending in Denver.
 I can't wait to see these new destinations!